bilal-fazlani/commanddotnet/docs/Commands/commands.md

 <sup><a href='https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet.DocExamples/Commands/Commands/Commands_DefaultCommand.cs#L5-L17' title='Snippet source file'>snippet source</a> | <a href='#snippet-commands_default_command' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-Because the Program is considered the RootCommand, you'll need to explicitely call the Process command. eg.
+Because the Program is considered the RootCommand, you'll need to explicitly call the Process command. eg.

 ```bash
 dotnet myapp.dll Process
 ```

-If the root command has only one command, you may want to exectute it by default without specifying any commands names.
+If the root command has only one command, you may want to execute it by default without specifying any commands names.
 We can do this with the `[DefaultCommand]` attribute.

 Now executed as